Now it's over. Now it's up to the court, says Henrik Landerholm when he comes out of the courtroom after three days of trial.

 In addition, several authorities, including Säpo and Must, have assessed that the documents contain information that can harm Sweden's security.

-According to the prosecutor, Henrik Landerholm loses control of the documents when he puts them in the hotel room's safe, where unauthorized persons also have a code.
+According to the prosecutor, Henrik Landerholm loses control over the documents when he puts them in the hotel room's safe, where unauthorized persons also have a code.
 But the alleged gross negligence occurs the next day when he is to check out.

 "Human to forget"